ahforoughi/seng637-a4-ahforoughi/seng637-a4-team8.md

 # Explain your SELENUIM test case design process
+Creating test cases with Selenium involved a process akin to the exploratory testing in assignment 1.
+Initially, we selected a target website and identified typical user interactions, such as utilizing the search bar.
+With the record function, we captured the steps of performing these interactions.
+Once recording was complete, we executed the test case to verify its error-free operation.
+Subsequently, we integrated assertions and checkpoints between commands to validate the accuracy of the test results.

 # Explain the use of assertions and checkpoints
+Assertions and checkpoints are essential in ensuring the correctness of a test case.
+They verify that specific GUI elements match their expected values.
+For instance, in a search test case, an assertion could confirm that the search query is correct and that the website's response is as anticipated.
+If an assertion fails, the Selenium test suite highlights the error, making it easier to pinpoint the issue.

 # how did you test each functionaity with different test data
+A generic test case was constructed without specifying any value parameters.
+These parameters could be entered at different stages of the recorded test case.
+Subsequently, duplicates of this test case were created, with distinct values assigned to each.
+By varying the values within the instructions for each test case, we could comprehensively evaluate a functionality using diverse test data.

 # How the team work/effort was divided and managed
+All tests were conducted collaboratively, with all team members present simultaneously.
+For report writing, tasks were divided to ensure equal workload distribution, considering the manageable and quantifiable nature of the assignment with distinct tasks.
+This approach provided equal learning opportunities for each team member while minimizing individual workload.
+Collaboration was facilitated through GitHub and in-person meetings.

 # Difficulties encountered, challenges overcome, and lessons learned
+We encountered challenges with the tools for measuring mutation coverage metrics.
+While some tools were straightforward and easy to use, others had limited features.
+Killing some of the surviving mutants was particularly daunting.
+However, through discussions and reviewing course materials, we were able to overcome these difficulties.

 # Comments/feedback on the assignment itself
+The lab offered a valuable opportunity to engage with coverage tools, enhancing our practical understanding of the concepts discussed in class.
+However, there were areas for improvement:

+1. **Clarity of Instructions:** Some instructions were overly generalized, leading to ambiguity in the expected outcomes.
+Providing more detailed steps or examples would help clarify the objectives.

+2. **Validity of Resources:** The presence of invalid image links in the assignment description was a significant hindrance.
+Ensuring that all resources and links are functional and up-to-date would greatly enhance the learning experience.

+3. **Support Materials:** While the lab exposed us to coverage tools, additional resources or tutorials on how to effectively utilize these tools would be beneficial, especially for beginners.

+4. **Feedback Mechanism:** Incorporating a feedback mechanism where students can ask questions or clarify doubts during the lab would help address any uncertainties in real-time.

+Overall, the lab was a helpful experience in understanding coverage tools, but addressing these issues would make it even more effective and engaging for students.